teamniteo/niteoweb.ipn.core/README.rst

  * Firing off events that your project code can catch and perform custom tasks on.

-The following information is stored in member data for later use:
+The following information is stored as member properties for later use:

     ``product_id``
         IPN provider's `Product ID` of the purchased item.